Subshift12/Privacy-Policy/README.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

+Children’s Privacy

+These Services do not address anyone under the age of 13.I do not knowingly collect personally identifiable information from children under 13.

 Changes to This Privacy Policy